bookdash/bookdash-books/a-dancers-tale/en/index.md

 Romeo and Juliet, Swan Lake and Giselle.
 She captured each audience under her spell.

-With Gary Burne beside her, Eduard Greyling too,her dancing was magic in every review.
+With Gary Burne beside her, Eduard Greyling too, her dancing was magic in every review.

 ![With roses at her feet and a ribbon announcing her new title, Phyllis squeezes her hands with gratitude.]({{ page.images-folder }}/09.jpg)